 If you’re applying through the TEV procedure, see the website of the Dutch embassy in your home country for an application form before you arrive.
 If you are not, then you can the download application form from the IND.

-For the points system, you’ll need (where applicable) to submit an employment contract if you have previously worked in the Netherlands, proof of any previous study in the Netherlands (of at least six months) or a copy of the Dutch language diploma ‘Nederlandsetaal NT2, level 2′.
+For information on legalizing and translating your documents, read how to prepare supporting documents for Dutch visa applications.
+For the points system, you’ll need (where applicable) to submit an employment contract if you have previously worked in the Netherlands, proof of any previous study in the Netherlands (of at least six months), or a copy of the Dutch language diploma ‘Nederlandsetaal NT2, level 2′.

 If you received your qualification outside the Netherlands and in a non-English-speaking country, then you will need a copy of the certificate English IELTS (International English Language Testing System) level 6, and a copy of a Master’s/Bachelor’s diploma from an institute of higher education from one of the 47 ‘Bologna’ countries (click here for the list).